Importance of the spectral gap in estimating ground-state energies: Introduction

 In this work, we take an initial step towards answering the question of the role played by the spectral gap in the \textsc{LocalHamiltonian} problem.
 To do so, we study $\QMA$ in the precise setting, i.e.\ the class $\pQMA$.
 In the precise setting, the completeness (the minimum probability of accepting a correct statement) and soundness (the maximum probability of accepting an incorrect statement) of the protocol are separated by a quantity called the promise gap that scales inverse-exponentially in the size of the input.
 For the \textsc{LocalHamiltonian} problem, this translates to computing the ground-state energy to within inverse-exponential precision in the system size.

 Computing ground-state energies to inverse-exponential precision is not an artificial task.
+This task corresponds to computing polynomially many digits of the answer, which is very desirable in some cases \cite{Dalzell2019}.
 Algorithms whose runtimes scale as $\polylog(1/\epsilon)$ for additive error $\epsilon$ can compute quantities to inverse-exponential precision in polynomial time, and such algorithms have been found for Hamiltonian simulation and linear systems \cite{Berry2014,Babbush2016,Childs2017}.
 There are also situations where precise knowledge of the ground-state energy of a Hamiltonian is essential.
 For example, in quantum chemistry, chemical reactivity rates depend on the Born-Oppenheimer potential-energy surface for the nuclei.
 Each point on this surface is an electronic ground-state energy for a particular arrangement of the nuclei.
 Small uncertainties in the ground-state energy can exponentially influence the calculated rate $k$ via Arrhenius's law $k \propto \exp[-\beta \Delta E]$, where $\Delta E$ is an energy barrier and $\beta$ the inverse temperature (see, e.g., Ref.~\cite{AguileraSammaritano2020}).
-Another example is in condensed-matter physics, where precise knowledge of the ground-state energy can enable one to identify the locations of quantum phase transitions by identifying non-analyticities \cite{Sachdev2011}.
+Another example is in condensed-matter physics, where algorithms such as the density matrix renormalization group (DMRG) routinely compute several digits of the ground-state energy (see, e.g., Ref.~\cite{Hubig2018}).
+Precise knowledge of the ground-state energy can enable one to identify the locations of quantum phase transitions by identifying non-analyticities \cite{Sachdev2011}.
 Interestingly, the class of Hamiltonians for which the energy can be precisely measured correspond to Hamiltonians that can be fast-forwarded \cite{Atia2017}.

 Fefferman and Lin \cite{Fefferman2018} studied the complexity of the class $\pQMA$, and showed the mysterious result that it equals \PSPACE.
-This is surprising since $\QMA \subseteq \PP$ \cite{Kitaev2000,Vyalyi2003,Marriott2005} (also see \cref{fig_classes} for reference), and an alternative characterization of the class $\PP$ is $\pBQP$, the precise analogue of $\BQP$, the class of problems efficiently solvable on quantum computers.
+This is surprising since $\QMA \subseteq \PP$ \cite{Kitaev2000,Vyalyi2003,Marriott2005} (also see \cref{fig_classes} for reference), and an alternative characterization of the class $\PP$ is $\pBQP$, the precise analogue of $\BQP$ (the class of problems efficiently solvable on quantum computers).
 Since $\pBQP$ can handle inverse-exponentially small promise gaps and contains $\QMA$, one might have expected that adding the modifier $\mathsf{Precise-}$ to $\QMA$ would not have changed the power of the class by much.